 - Install the Xcode command line developer tools when you see the prompt on the screen.

 Terminal will restart the Virtualbox when you press the Enter key and final step of the macOS Catalina installation starts, and it last for about 10-15 minutes.
-This method for running macOS on Virtualbox may also also be used open & run 32-Bit apps on Catalina.
+This method for running macOS on Virtualbox may also also be used install& run 32-Bit apps on Catalina.

 How to run macOS Catalina on Virtualbox